woody0105/LRAT/README.md

 # Livepeer Realtime Audio Transcription

 Livepeer Realtime Audio Transcription is a real time speech to text PoC that produces transcription of audio broadcast.
-It is based on Mozilla's [deepspeech](https://github.com/mozilla/DeepSpeech), which is the tensorflow implementation of Baidu's speech recognition research for speech to text transcription.
+It is based on Mozilla's [deepspeech](https://github.com/mozilla/DeepSpeech), which is the tensorflow implementation based on [Baidu's Deep Speech research paper](https://arxiv.org/abs/1412.5567) for speech to text transcription.

 A Nvidia GPU (pascal or higher) is needed for real-time speech-to-text transcription.